-To ensure the security and protection of students, staff, and property, the board employs school resource officers (SROs), and/or security personnel.
+The board utilizes police officers, school resource officers (SROs), and/or security personnel.
 In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
 The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).